ypid/FreeRDP-wiki/Plugins.md

 ## cliprdr

-* `--plugin cliprdr` - Synchronize client and server clipboard data
+* `--plugin cliprdr` - Synchronize client and server clipboard data.
+This is the old syntax and now defunct.
+Use /a:cliprdr

 ## rdpsnd